dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - The `Grid.Add` overload that accepts 5 arguments has been added back to .NET MAUI.
 However, this method is deprecated and is only present to aid migrations from Xamarin.Forms.
 - <xref:Microsoft.Maui.Controls.Grid> gains an `AddWithSpan` extension method that adds a view to the `Grid` at the specified row and column with the specified row and column spans.
 - On iOS, `MauiUIApplicationDelegate` gains a `PerformFetch` method that can be overridden or consumed via the `iOSLifecycle.PerformFetch` delegate.
 For more information, see [iOS platform lifecycle events](~/fundamentals/app-lifecycle.md#ios).
+- The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class gains the ability to handle secondary taps on Android.
+For more information, see [Recognize a tap gesture](~/fundamentals/gestures/tap.md).

 The following types or members have been deprecated: